Zalezny/feeder_arduino_esp8266/README.md

 ## How it works

-When you connect feeder to power, program will start counting down, and when it reaches zero, feeder will begin dispensing feed.
+When you connect the feeder to power, the program will start counting down, and when it reaches zero, the feeder will begin dispensing feed.

-It is currently functioning without the need for WiFi.
-The settings have been configured directly (programmatically), but rest assured, the project will receive updates soon...
+ESP8266 is configured to REST Server with endpoints like /setTimer - set hour, minute, second or /setState - set pause, resume or restart

 <img src="https://github.com/Zalezny/feeder_arduino_esp8266/assets/65240240/17da5cd9-c66c-420f-b6f7-13a72638102a" alt="Pierwszy obraz" style="width: 400px; height: auto;"/>
 <img src="https://github.com/Zalezny/feeder_arduino_esp8266/assets/65240240/45d54019-48e5-4958-9c4b-2f9915985044" alt="Drugi obraz" style="width: 400px; height: auto;"/>